-On October 3, 2022, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with First Eagle Alternative Capital BDC, Inc., a Delaware corporation, Echelon Acquisition Sub, Inc., a Delaware corporation and a direct wholly-owned subsidiary of the Company ("Acquisition Sub"), Echelon Acquisition Sub LLC, a Delaware limited liability company and a direct wholly-owned subsidiary of the Company ("Acquisition Sub 2"), and the Adviser.
-The Merger Agreement provides that (i) Acquisition Sub will merge with and into FCRD (the "First Merger"), with FCRD continuing as the surviving company and as a wholly-owned subsidiary of the Company (the "Surviving Company"), and (ii) immediately after the effectiveness of the First Merger, the Surviving Company will merge with and into Acquisition Sub 2 (collectively with the First Merger, the "FCRD Acquisition"), with Acquisition Sub 2 continuing as the surviving company and as a wholly-owned subsidiary of the Company.
-The boards of directors of both the Company and FCRD have each unanimously approved the FCRD Acquisition.
+On March 9, 2023, the Company completed its previously announced acquisition of First Eagle Alternative Capital BDC, Inc., a Delaware corporation, pursuant to the Agreement and Plan of Merger (the "Merger Agreement"), dated as of October 3, 2022, by and among the Company, FCRD, Echelon Acquisition Sub, Inc., a Delaware corporation and a direct wholly-owned subsidiary of the Company ("Acquisition Sub"), Echelon Acquisition Sub LLC, a Delaware limited liability company and a direct wholly-owned subsidiary of the Company ("Acquisition Sub 2"), and the Adviser (together "FCRD Acquisition").
+Pursuant to the Merger Agreement, Acquisition Sub was merged with and into FCRD (the "First Merger"), with FCRD continuing as the surviving corporation and a direct wholly-owned subsidiary of CCAP.
+Immediately following the First Merger, FCRD was merged with and into Acquisition Sub 2 (the "Second Merger" and, together with the First Merger, the "Mergers"), with Acquisition Sub 2 continuing as the surviving entity (the "Surviving Company").
+As a result of, and as of the effective time of, the Second Merger, FCRD's separate corporate existence ceased.